 The eComm program is the only email communication tool that complies with CAN-SPAM.
 Third-party tools for commercial email communications are not permitted and place CU Anschutz in violation of federal law.

 EMAIL & ECOMM TOOLS

-Please submit the new user interest form and an eComm specialist will reach out to schedule a meeting to better understand your communication needs and assess whether eComm might be a good fit for your unit.
+Please submit the new user interest form and an eComm specialist will reach out in 3-5 business days to better understand your communication needs and assess whether eComm might be a good fit for your unit.